 “The Story of Lauhala” by Edna Williamson Stall (1952) Older book covering history, products, care and preservation, weaving (weaving), Hawaiian names for the hala and more.
 Available through Abebooks.com.

 “Arts and Crafts of Hawaii – Plaiting” by Te Rangi Hiroa (Peter H. Buck), 1957, Bishop Museum Press.
-Also available on Amazon.com.
+Also available as an Ebook from Bishop Museum.
 Outstanding compilation of Hawaiian terms and technique regarding the plaiting and designs of mats in particular.

 The Bishop Museum in Honolulu, Hawaii has an extensive ethnology research section with many photographs of items in their collection.
 The link to the photographs of old Hawaiian hats made of many different materials including lauhala is HERE.